Key takeaways choosing a tactical flashlight:

 The vast majority of flashlights use a 1” body tube with some sort of texture or grip enhancement along the tube.
 Most tactical flashlights are between 4” and 6” long, which make it easy to hold in your palm and comfortable to carry in your pocket or duty belt.
 If you do prefer a longer handle, look for a tactical light that uses 2x 18650 batteries as this will necessitate a longer body tube.

-Some tac lights, like the P12GTS and P16 TAC, come with a removable tactical ring which fits on the end of the body tube, before the tail cap.
+The TM9K Pro comes with an upgraded undetachable tactical ring which sits at the end of the body tube, before the tail cap.
 This adds a useful flare to the body for added grip when holding the flashlight in an overhand or cigar grip.
-If you’re using a flashlight with a tactical ring, always make sure both the ring and tail cap are completely tightened to ensure a proper connection with the batteries.

 Secondary outputs add versatility to your tactical flashlight

 If you’re like us, you appreciate a tool that can do more than one task.
-In addition to a strong, white output, tactical lights like the MH27UV and SRT7GT include secondary color and UV outputs that aid in inspecting, searching and staying covert.
+In addition to a strong, white output, tactical light MH27UV includes secondary color and UV outputs that aid in inspecting, searching, and staying covert.

 Although alternate color LEDs are not strictly necessary features on a tactical flashlight, we find them to be a welcomed addition and a great way to eliminate the need for multiple torches in your gear.